 - You feel that the shape of your child's nose is interfering with breathing

 - You have questions about your child's nose

 What to Expect at Your Office Visit

-The health care provider will perform a physical exam and ask questions about the patient's family and medical history.
+The provider will perform a physical exam.
+Provider may also ask questions about the person's family and medical history.